Case role: Examples of Structural Case in English

-In English, the object of a noun phrase is assigned Case by the closest c-commanding V (verb) or P (preposition) head which is usually the verb or preposition that selects it as a complement.
-Similarly the subject of a noun phrase is assigned Case from the finite tense head, T. The subject of a finite clause in English is nominative.
+In English, the object of a noun phrase is assigned a Case by the closest c-commanding V (verb) or P (preposition) head, which is usually the verb or preposition that selects it as a complement.
+Similarly, the subject of a noun phrase is assigned Case from the finite tense head, T. The subject of a finite clause in English is nominative.
 As seen in English with sentences in passive form, the finite T is the head that assigns the nominative Case to the noun phrase (subject position); the closest noun phrase that T (tense head) c-commands is attracted to the empty specifier position of the tense phrase.
 This movement is a local specifier-to-specifier movement, satisfying Case requirements at the deep-structure level.
 Any sentence in English that surfaces with a noun phrase not containing Case, is a violation of the Case Filter and thus is said to 'crash' (determined to be ungrammatical).

-Although English does not have non-zero case morphology, except with respect to personal pronouns, it does satisfy the Case Filter.
-The phenomenon of phonologically zero case morphology, is found in languages where the presence of a rich case system is not in doubt.
+Although English does not have non-zero case morphology, except with respect to personal pronouns, it satisfies the Case Filter.
+The phenomenon of phonologically zero case morphology is found in languages where the presence of a rich case system is not in doubt.
 English has an abstract or non-overt variant of case.
 For example, accusative case may be assigned to a nominal complement of V (verb) or P (preposition) by either V (verb) or P (preposition), but these complements receiving case show no overt morphology reflecting this process.
-English lacks formal cases such as vocative case and ablative case (which can be assigned to nominals), in this regard, complements to the heads assigning case will not receive an abstract marking of case therefore being excluded by the case filter.
+English lacks formal cases such as vocative case and ablative case (which can be assigned to nominals); complements to the heads assigning case will not receive an abstract marking of case, and will be excluded by the case filter.

-Pronouns in English, however, do change form when they change case.
-These changes are clearly seen with personal pronouns for example: first person, second person, and third person are represented as “I,” “You,” and “H/She.”
-Subjects of active voice sentences typically in English take on the nominative Case and objects that accusative Case.
+Pronouns in English, however, change forms when they change case.
+These changes are clearly seen with personal pronouns for example: first person, second person, and third person are represented as 'I', 'you', and 'he' or 'she', respectively.
+Subjects of active voice sentences typically in English take on the nominative Case and objects the accusative Case.

-Consider the simple active English example where She is the nominative Case form and her is the accusative Case form.